prayreh153/WHSTechNotes/journal.md

 Skills / Tools / Languages: Azure Resource Manager (ARM), Azure Virtual Machines, and Azure Networking (VNETs, Load Balancers).
 Terraform, PowerShell, and Azure DevOps pipelines.
 JSON/YAML for templating and Python for scripting.
 Certifications (if any): Microsoft Certified: Azure Solutions Architect Expert or Azure Administrator Associate What the job does (1–2 sentences): This role involves designing and deploying automated cloud environments for enterprise clients, ensuring that infrastructure is secure, scalable, and follows best practices.
 You will act as a technical consultant to help customers migrate their on-premises workloads into the Microsoft Azure ecosystem.

+ # March 23, 2026
+Journal Prompt:
+I don't watch basketball, so I made educated guesses on choosing my bracket.
+I was suprised about how close the scores were.
+Using this data, it can help me analyze the performance of each team and choose which is better to pick.
+A computer program can help provide information onto the statistics of each team.
+Some examples of jobs involving sports data are Data Science and Analytics, and Engineering and Software.
+Development